 There are a number of considerations when arranging relevant life insurance.
 Due to local tax office differences, it is vital that you engage with a specialist who will guide you.
 Although the rules and tax savings described above are correct, there may be considerations that need to be checked with your local tax office.
 Many of the life insurance companies that sell relevant life insurance provide excellent assistance with this, but will not actually be able to provide advice to you.

 We have vetted the services of a company that specialises in business insurance advice* and employs advisers who are specially trained in this area.
-One of its advisers will ask for all the necessary details before evaluating the best product, insurance company and rates for you.
+One of its advisers will ask for all the necessary details about your business and the personnel you wish to insure before evaluating the best product, insurance company and rates for you.
 The adviser will take care of all necessary paperwork including the application form and trust completion.
 This will provide you with peace of mind and ease in arranging what you need.

 To arrange a callback from an adviser, complete this form*.
-Additionally, ss a Money to the Masses reader you'll even receive £50 cashback for arranging your insurance.
+Additionally, as a Money to the Masses reader you'll even receive up to £100 cashback for arranging your insurance.